-- Recommended Exam: Mental Status, HEENT, Skin, Heart, Lungs, Abdomen, Back, Extremities, Neuro - Patients with prolonged hypoglycemia my not respond to glucagon. - Do not administer oral glucose to patients that are not able to swallow or protect their airway. - Quality control checks should be maintained per manufacturers recommendation for all glucometers. - D10 / D25 Preparation: - D10: Remove 10 mL of D50 from a D50 vial.
-Add 40 mL of NS with the 10 mL of D50 total volume - D10: Alternative, Discard 40 mL from the D50 vial and draw up 40 mL of NS total volume 50 mL. - In extreme circumstances with no IV and no response to glucagon Dextrose 50 % can be administered rectally.
-Contact medical control for advice. - Patient's refusing transport to medical facility after treatment of hypoglycemia:
+- Recommended Exam: Mental Status, HEENT, Skin, Respirations and effort, Abdomen, Neuro. - Patients with prolonged hypoglycemia or those who are malnourished my not respond to glucagon. - Do not administer oral glucose to patients that are not able to swallow or protect their airway. - Quality control checks should be maintained per manufacturers recommendation for all glucometers. - D10/ D25 Preparation: - D10: Remove 10 mL of D50 from a D50 vial.
+Add 40 mL of NS with the 10 mL of D50 with a total volume of 50 mL. - D10: Alternative, Discard 40 mL from the D50 vial and draw up 40 mL of NS with a total volume of 50 mL. - D25: Remove 25 mL of D50 and draw up 25 mL of NS with a total volume of 50 mL. - Patient's refusing transport to medical facility after treatment of hypoglycemia: